jagotu/BACIL/thesis_text/thesis_text.md

 The Truffle Language Implementation Framework [^1] attempts to alleviate this tradeoff between performance and development complexity by providing a framework for implementing a language using interpreter-style code that is later JIT compiled by the GraalVM compiler [^2].
 While straightforward interpreter-style implementations in Truffle might not perform much better than simple interpreters, Truffle provides a framework for writing optimization hints that are later used by the compiler.
 According to Thomas Würthinger et al. [^3], such implementations can compete with hand-crafted compilers.

 The goal of the thesis is to implement an interpreter of a subset of Common Intermediate Language (CIL) using Truffle, such that CIL code can be run on the Java Virtual Machine.
 CIL is an intermediate language to which .NET applications are typically compiled, including applications written in the C# programming language.
 The CIL is standardized in ECMA-335 [^4].
-The focus of the work will be on the feasibility of implementing an interpreter of an actual language using the Truffle interpreter-style approach in an academic setting, and comparing the resulting performance of said academic implementation with state of the art CIL JIT compilers.
+The focus of the work will be on the feasibility of implementing an interpreter of an actual language using the Truffle interpreter-style approach in an academic setting, and comparing the resulting performance of said academic implementation with state-of-the-art CIL JIT compilers.